Hi! I’m Michelle and I teach yoga to cancer patients.

 - Somatic Modalities: incorporating a person’s whole being–mind, body, emotions and spirit–in the healing process.
 My experience with somatics, such as Bartenieff Fundamentals and Body-Mind Centering, in my dance career was invaluable.
 Those experiences help me now as I guide each yoga client in exploring their movement patterns and thought habits.

 For me, yoga is not a form of exercise nor even a stress reduction practice.
-It’s an ancient philosophy that helps you see clearly your whole self.
+It’s a state of being.
 And the practice of yoga nurtures and nudges your most exquisite self into being.

 Yoga and Other Physical Trainings